What is (good) web design?

 Google prioritizes headings within the written website text, giving main headings classified as H1 the top priority.

-Modern website creators already define the function of heading types in the code, so does Webnode.
+Modern website creators already define the function of heading types in the code, and so does Webnode.

 Speed